IgniteUI/igniteui-docfx/en/components/grids_templates/advanced_filtering.md

 In case you don't want to show the @@igComponent toolbar, you could use the [`openAdvancedFilteringDialog`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#openadvancedfilteringdialog) and [`closeAdvancedFilteringDialog`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#closeadvancedfilteringdialog) methods to open and close the advanced filtering dialog programmatically.

 >[!NOTE]
->You can enable both quick/Excel style filtering and advanced filtering user interfaces in the @@igComponent.
+>You can enable both the [`quickFilter`]({environment:angularApiUrl}/enums/filtermode.html#quickfilter)/[`excelStyleFilter`]({environment:angularApiUrl}/enums/filtermode.html#excelstylefilter) and the advanced filtering user interfaces in the @@igComponent.
 Both filtering user interfaces will work independently of one another.
 The final filtered result in the @@igComponent is the intersection between the results of the two filters.

 ### Styling